pulsar-xliu/filter_arxiv_by_keywords/README.md

 **Filarkey**: **Fil**tering latest **ar**Xiv papers by **key**words and topics

 ### Features
-Hundereds of papers are published on arXiv every day, making it difficult to keep track of the latest publications.
-Some tools, e.g. [PulsarAstronomy.net](https://www.pulsarastronomy.net/pulsar/),  filter papers in a specific topic, but users cannot customize by their own preferences.
+Everyday 100+ papers are published on arXiv.
+Picking out the papers of interest is time-consuming.

-This script automates filtering using keywords and topics.
+This script filters the latest papers using keywords and topics.

 Notable feautures include
+- Friendly: Report results in webpage following arXiv style.
+Easy to read and navigate.
-- Flexibility.
-Set your own filtering keywords and topics.
+- Flexible: Set filtering keywords and topics based on your interests.
-- Convenience.
-Results are reported in arXiv-style webpage.
+- Fast: Filter 100+ papers to a smaller number in a few seconds.

 ### Usage
 After downloading the script,